ardinor/mojibake/README.md

 - Add a Tag and Category slug?
 Okay with spaces in the url?
 - Add a preview view for writing posts?
 - Add search
+- For narrow view settings, move the tags under the post date
+- Do similar for category, except under the title?
+- Look at Disqus for comments?

 REQUIREMENTS
 -------------------------